rocketmay/hashgraph-bootstrap/README.md

 Windows Terminal is the command line interface.
 It lets you type in commands to do things.
 A basic command list is here: https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows

 Specifically for this bootstrap you will just need to learn how to change directories, the "CD" command.
 All you need to do is type "cd <folder path>" to go to the directory of the project.
-For example, "cd C:\PROJECTS\hashgraph-bootstrap"
+For example, "cd C:\PROJECTS\hashgraph-bootstrap" .
+If your directory is on a different drive, add a \d to change the drive and directory at the same time: "cd /d D:\PROJECTS\hashgraph-boostrap"

 3. Clone the repository onto your computer.
 Basically this makes a copy of the files on your computer.
 Click the big green button that says "Code" in the top right of this page and select "Open in Github Desktop".
 This will launch Github desktop, let you choose a folder path for your files, and then clone it.
 4. You will now need to install Node, which is a package manager that helps you to download the code requirements for the project.
 You can find it here: https://nodejs.org/en/download/